ssunami/RecommendationSystem/README.md

 We call this data set as user preferences data.

+## Data Pre-processing
+As mentioned in the previous section, sushi3b.5000.10.score holds evaluation values 0 to 4 with -1 indicating no evaluation.
+We modified it by adding 1 to each evaluated score and replacing -1 with 0.
+We also decided to use only ”price”, ”minor group”, and ”heaviness” among the characteristics features, since those are the main factors that the customers decide on which sushi to order.
+We then normalized continuous variables, ”price” and ”heaviness”, and converted the categorical variable ”minor group” into a numerical format using one-hot encoding.

 ##  Content Based Recommendation System
 The content based recommendation system recommends sushi to the user based on his/her preferences of characteristics of sushi.
 It takes user id, user preferences data, normalized sushi characteristics data, and number of sushi recommending and returns the top 5 recommended sushi for the user.
 The number of recommendations is set to 5 as default.
 It first computes the dot product of user preferences data and normalized sushi characteristics data, which results in creating what each user prefers for each sushi characteristics.
 We name this user profile data.
 Then, we compute the cosine similarity between user profile data and sushi characteristics data, which makes it possible to define how close each sushi is to the user's preference.
 Finally, the function returns with sushi having top 5 highest similarity scores for the designated user.
 Note that if the designated use id does not exist in the user preferences data, the recommender returns top 5 highest rated sushi.